 We’ve all been there.
 A giant bag of zucchini arrives on your doorstep, thanks to your sweet neighbor, or you realize all 40 zucchinis in your garden are ready for picking in a single week.
-It’s death by zucchini (which is why I created this death by zucchini chocolate mug cake).
-There are plenty of ways to use it up, like throwing it in a weeknight stir-fry, sneaking it into your ground beef taco meat, or adding it to your skillet pizza.
+It’s death by zucchini (which is why I created this Death by Zucchini Chocolate Mug Cake).

-These muffins are chef-tested, kid-approved, and certain to deliver you to the stratosphere of muffin deliciousness.
+These muffins are chef-tested, kid-approved, and super delicious!

-I LOVE these carrot zucchini muffins because they are:
+I LOVE these muffins with zucchini because they are:

 - Packed with whole grains and vegetables.
-With no refined flours and extra veggies, these muffins are packed with nutrition.
+With whole grains from the einkorn and the oats (no refined flours here!) and extra veggies, these muffins are packed with nutrition.

 - Freezer-friendly.
 These are easy to make ahead and eat all week, and work right into my cycle of easy and quick breakfast ideas for busy mornings.

 - Ideal for double batch cooking.
-Whether you’re making a double batch of ground oat flour or doubling the entire recipe, there are easy ways to maximize your time in the kitchen.
+Whether you’re making a double batch of ground Oat Flour or doubling the entire zucchini muffins recipe, there are easy ways to maximize your time in the kitchen.

 - Delicious!
 These fluffy muffins win in the taste department!